yangho1231/codeacademy-ruby/note.md

 Ex) 10.times { print "Chunky bacon!" }
 prints "Chunky bacon" 10 times

+#.split
+Takes string and turns it into array.
 #Some more loop examples

 puts "Text to search through: "